cloudmesh-community/hid-sp18-417/tutorial/README.md

   Use `get nodes` in the master to check the status

   `kubectl get pods --namespace=kube-system` can be used to check the pod status of the cluster

+  # Troubleshooting
+  During the development of this tytorial its been experienced that Kubernetes cluster needs atleast one master and three worker nodes.
+  Using less resources will lead to slow processor